nhonvo/Blog/_posts/2024-3-1-mongo-with-csharp.md

 ---

-#### Lesson 4: Updating Documents in C# Applications / Learn
+#### Lesson 4: Updating Documents in Csharp Applications / Learn

-## Updating Documents in C# Applications
+## Updating Documents in Csharp Applications

-Review the following code, which demonstrates how to update documents in MongoDB with C#.
+Review the following code, which demonstrates how to update documents in MongoDB with Csharp.

 ### Update a Single Document